 What does a family with four kids, a 4-year old golden-doodle & a cat need? . .
 Another puppy! 🐶🐶🐶.
 However… this #minigoldendoodle is the perfect fit!
 Two months with him and he is so happy, calm and the kids still carry him everywhere! 🤣 Not sure which one in this picture is happier. #boyandadog

-Praise is often used as a training reward for dogs who have suffered abuse or neglect, as praise helps develop a dog’s self-confidence and trust of humans.
-Although, on the flip side, we have used it for our dogs (not abused) and they have responded very well to it.
+Praise is often used as a training reward for dogs who have suffered abuse or neglect, as praise helps develop a dog’s self-confidence and trust in humans.
+Although, on the flip side, we have used it for our dogs (not abused), and they have responded very well to it.
+Praise works for adult dogs and puppies.

 All in all, pick one thing and be consistent.
 Consistency is the key to success… and you’ll have a happy, well-behaved dog!